kitamiq/prekladatelj/README.md

 ## Contributing

-Prekladatelj has a huge room to improve in terms of accuracy and speed.
+Prekladatelj has a huge room to improve in terms of accuracy, alphabets and flavors support.
 If you know Ruby, feel free to fork this repo and apply your improvements, pull requests are welcome.

 If you know another language, you may implement you own version of Prekladatelj in that language